nilshartmann/graphql-java-workshop/INSTALL_en.md

-# GraphQL Java Workshop Preparations
+# GraphQL Java Workshop Requirements and Setup

 Here you will find all the requirements and preparations for the GraphQL workshop.